OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   What is Personal Information?
 Information that identifies or reasonably can be used to identify you.
 ' + '*   What is Anonymous?
-This is information that doesn’t identify you and can\\'t reasonably be used to identify you specifically.
+This is information that doesn’t identify you and can't reasonably be used to identify you specifically.
 ' + '*   What is Aggregate?
 We take a whole bunch of people’s data and combine it into anonymous groups or categories.
 ' + '*   How we use this information?
-We use and share this information in many ways including research, media analysis and retail marketing and Relevant Advertising.
-This data is also included in External Marketing &Analytics Reports
+We use and share this information in many ways including research, analysis, retail marketing and Relevant Advertising.
+This data is also included in External Marketing &.
+Analytics Reports
 ' + '*   Want to learn more?
 Go here.
 ' + '